Autumn call is now closed – thank you to all who applied!

 • Antti Lajunen, University of Helsinki – Farming Robots, Autonomous Machinery, Virtual Simulation, Electric Powertrains

-• Jose Lastra, Tampere University – Automation, Robotics, Industrial Informatics, Artificial Intelligence, CPS
+• Jose Lastra, Tampere University – Automation, Robotics, Industrial Informatics, Artificial Intelligence, CPS (PhD student from the spring call)

 • Lasse Laurson, Tampere University – Statistical Physics, Complex Systems, Materials Physics, Computational Physics